 - 2.3.5.
-The information a Registrar must give InternetNZ to register a domain name on behalf of an applicant is: - a. the proposed domain name - b. the Domain Name Holder's name and contact details - c. the term of the domain name the Registrar has agreed with the Domain Name Holder - d. the Administrative Contact Details (if applicable) - e. the Technical Contact Details (if applicable) - f. whether the applicant has opted in to the privacy option - g. the Name Server List (if applicable) - h. the DS record List (if applicable) - i. the Domain Name Holder reference (if applicable).
+The information a Registrar must give InternetNZ to register a domain name on behalf of an applicant is: - a. the proposed domain name - b. the Domain Name Holder's name and contact details - c. the term of the domain name the Registrar has agreed with the Domain Name Holder - d. the Administrative Contact Details - e. the Technical Contact Details - f.
+Second and Third person contact point details - g. whether the applicant has opted in to the Privacy Option - h. the Name Server List (if applicable) - i. the DS record List (if applicable)